barrymun/portfolio-v2/README.md

 # TODO List

 - [ ] Add a comet
-- [ ] Add a planet/moon that rotates somewhere
+- [ ] Add a planet/moon that rotates in the background
-- [ ] Change favicon
 - [ ] Support for localisation

 ## In Progress